There are few treats more satisfying than a big plate of fried rice. My flavour packed Korean kimchi fried rice is a taste sensation. Learn how…

-One of the greatest dishes throughout Asia is fried rice.
-I'm a huge fan of rice, in all its guises but none more so than fried!
 Born out of a need to use up the previous night's leftover rice, fried rice became a staple as a morning dish throughout Asia.
-Most Asian countries boast a tasty fried rice dish.
-Some of my favourites include a simple egg fried rice or a fried rice with salt fish from China, the tasty Vietnamese fried rice with shrimp and sweet sausage.
-The Laoatian fried rice cake salad Nam Khao is an absolute dream!
-Lastly, how can I look past the mighty nasi goring from Indonesia and Malaysia?
+Most Asian countries boast a tasty fried rice dish - and they're all delicious.
+Have you tried a simple egg fried rice or a fried rice with salt fish from China?
+Or how about a Laoatian fried rice ball salad Nam Khao? it's an absolute dream!
+Lastly, how can I look past the mighty nasi goreng from Indonesia and Malaysia?
 It's one of my all time favourite foods period.
-But the one I find the most intoxicating and the one I find myself thinking about all-the-time is Korean kimchi fried rice (Kimchi Bokkeumbap).
+But the one I find the most intoxicating and the one I find myself thinking about all-the-time is Korean kimchi fried rice (Kimchi Bokkeumbap - 볶음밥).

 If you're not already familiar with this beloved Korean staple, kimchi is a fermented vegetable condiment - preserved in chilli and salt.
 Usually cabbage or radish, kimchi is found in every house in every town and city in Korea.
 It's like salt & pepper.
 There are literally hundreds of varieties available, and every mother, auntie and grandmother has their one secret kimchi recipe.

 The magic happens when the vegetable is fermented over time in the Korean chilli, salt and other ingredients.
 It's left for months at a time to develop in flavour and bacteria which aids the fermentation.
 Kimchi is a low calorie, healthy food, rich in antioxidants and is said to help with cancer prevention and ageing amongst other things.
 Learn more about this superfood here.